Overtekk/Fly-in/README.md

 - **Questions about `Arcade` library** ⎯ because of the lack of documentations and a bit old sometimes.
 - **Help with code quality** ⎯ do better readable codes, avoid code repetition, help with some code quality.
 - **As a talking board** ⎯ dicussion over code behavior, design choices (which is better), code refactoring to do better code in the future
+- **Writing docstrings** ⎯ help to write clear and concise docstrings.
+I tried to write all docstrings but sometimes, I don't know how to write what I want (because docs is very important), so IA can help me do better things

 ---